yas19sin/ShopIT/README.md

 ### What is ShopIT:

 ```
-Shop IT is a website that gives you shops/stores depending on your location
+Shop IT is a website that gives you shops depending on your location
 ```

 ### Change Log: